Editor’s note: This post was updated on Jan. 13, 2021.

 For a lot of people, hiking in the winter with kids can be a little scary.
 Parents and caregivers fear it’s too cold outside, and they don’t always know how to properly prepare for a winter adventure.
 Fear not.
 Winter brings something magical to the trails and with a little bit of knowledge, you can make it extremely fun.
 Plus, learning to navigate snow and ice is a big part of becoming physically literate for those living in cold climates.

-These 5 tips will hopefully help you get out and make your winter adventure memorable.
+These five tips will hopefully help you get out and make your winter adventure memorable.

 For your first hike of the season, you don’t need to go on a 10km trail.
 Start by choosing a 1-2km hike to see how your children cope in the cold weather and to test your winter gear.
 The last thing you want to do is have a horrible first experience, or you will most likely not be going back.
 Once you’ve done a few short hikes with minor elevation and you know your kids are enjoying them, you might be ready for a longer hike.
 You can slowly increase the length of your adventures as the winter goes and soon enough, going hiking in the middle of winter will be a normal thing for you.